 —By Jack Hayes, Andrew Irwin, Peter Jeydel, Edward Krauland and John London, Steptoe & Johnson LLP

-Jack Hayes is of counsel, Andrew Irwin is a partner, and Peter Jeydel and John London are associates in Steptoe's Washington, DC, office.
+Jack Hayes is of counsel and Peter Jeydel is an associate in Steptoe's Washington, DC, office.
 Edward Krauland is a partner in the Washington office, where he leads the firm's international regulation and compliance group.

 The opinions expressed are those of the author(s) and do not necessarily reflect the views of the firm, its clients, or Portfolio Media Inc., or any of its or their respective affiliates.
 This article is for general information purposes and is not intended to be and should not be taken as legal advice.